 A commercial agent can claim indemnity if he or she has brought new customers or has significantly increased the business volume with already existing customers, resulting in benefits for the supplier, and if the payment of indemnity can be deemed equitable in the specific case (section 89b HGB).
-The relevant calculation is based on the commissions earned over the previous 12 months of activity, both with new customers and existing customers with whom the agent has substantially increased the business.
+The relevant calculation is based on the commissions earned over the previous 12 months of activity, with both new customers and existing customers with whom the agent has substantially increased the business (pending is a case at the ECJ on the calculation of indemnity (Case No. C-574/21)).
 The indemnity cannot exceed an amount equal to the past five years' average annual commission (section 89b(2) HGB).
 The indemnity claim cannot be waived before termination.
+In case of multi-level distribution, each level of commercial agents can claim indemnity from its principal, whereby the goodwill indemnity that has been paid by the principal to the main agent in respect of the customer base brought by the subagent is capable of constituting, for the main agent, a substantial benefit, thus resulting in an indemnity claim by the subagent against the main agent (cf. ECJ, 13 October 2022, Case No. 593/21, commented by Rohrßen, ZVertriebsR 2023, issue 1).
 To retain the indemnity, the commercial agent needs to notify the principal within one year from termination; otherwise, he or she loses the right to indemnity.
 Indemnity is not due if: